The 2021 Year in Review Quiz Is Available Now

 Give Them The Quiz

 The “What in the World?”
 Weekly Quiz created by the Tennessee World Affairs Council provides a fun, challenging opportunity to engage Council members, WorldQuest teams, students in the classroom, and the general public to meet many of our global affairs awareness goals.
 The “What in the World?”
-Weekly Quiz (WITWQ), produced continuously since October 2015, will enhance education outreach and Council engagement efforts by:
+Weekly Quiz (WITWQ), produced continuously since October 2015, can enhance education outreach and Council engagement efforts, depending on your Council’s needs, by:

 The “What in the World?
 Weekly Quiz” and supporting materials are available to sister World Affairs Councils for a modest fee.

 What is the “What in the World?”
 Weekly Quiz?